mterczynski/blog/_posts/2024-02-28-builder-design-pattern.markdown

 const car = new Car(2_000, 50_000, "Ford", 2013);
 ```

-This code is a bit lenghtly given its simplicity.
+This code is a bit lenghty given its simplicity.
 Let's make it shorter using [parameter properties](https://www.typescriptlang.org/docs/handbook/2/classes.html#parameter-properties) syntax available in TypeScript.

 ```typescript
 // 2nd example: class with parameter properties